-The Bellboy is introduced by a witty disclaimer as a studio executive (a cameo by Jack Kruschen) explains this is a film based on fun.
+The Bellboy is introduced by a witty disclaimer as a studio executive (Jack Kruschen in a cameo) explains this is a film based on fun.
 There is no story.
 No plot.
 Instead, it acts as a visual diary in the week of a real nut!
 He subsequently reels about in his chair laughing hysterically.

-It breaks the normal precedence in a move Lewis may have learned from Frank Tashlin and yet it also is a clever mode of conditioning the audience.
+It breaks the normal precedence in movies, something Lewis may have learned from Frank Tashlin, and yet it also is a clever mode of conditioning the audience.
 With their expectations tempered, The Bellboy is allowed to excel on its own merit as something entirely unique.
 That it is.

 His inspiration was the Fontainebleau Hotel in Miami Beach, conveniently located in the vicinity of his current nightclub act.
 It proved a ready-made environment ripe for gags of all sorts.
 One must only remember the red-hats in Hitchcock’s North by Northwest or the shenanigans at The Hotel Del Coronado in Some Like it Hot to see the obvious potential for comedy.
 Lewis even asked Billy Wilder to direct at one point.
 Wilder fired back with the advice that Lewis should do it himself.
 The rest was proverbial history.

-One creative element of the palette missing: color though Lewis would rectify the situation with his next movie, The Ladies Man.
-For now, he has exorbitant amounts of fun with the freedom afforded him, designing a character who is a none too subtle nod to the titans of yesteryear.
+One creative element of the palette is missing: color cinematography.
+Lewis would rectify the situation with his next movie, The Ladies Man.
+For now, he has exorbitant amounts of fun with the freedom afforded him, designing a character who is a none-too-subtle nod to the titans of yesteryear.

 His mute (and dumb) bellboy Stanley muddles his way through work at the hotel, getting pulled into all sorts of tasks.
 In one moment, he’s tricked into setting up a giant ballroom full of chairs.
 There’s one dizzying unbroken shot of Lewis charging across the floor disappearing for a solitary moment to bring back two chairs to begin filling up the space at a snail’s pace.